acadia2026/website/_posts/2026-08-02-11-RhinoInside.md

 •	Learn model management techniques for tracking changes between modeling tools.
 •	Learn computational automation techniques for Revit model manipulation.

-Intended Outcomes
-Each participant will leave with: (1) a customized set of demand-oriented regions for a self-selected study area and research question; (2) a reproducible Python-based workflow integrating data acquisition, feature extraction, RepSC-SOM regionalization, and validation; (3) a comparative analysis of their regions against conventional administrative units.
-Collectively, the workshop’s outputs will be documented as a multi-site case library that demonstrates how data-driven regionalization can be situated within diverse architectural research agendas and will contribute to the post-conference proceedings.

 ## Workshop Schedule

 ### Day 1 Morning